National Lending Service

 How to Borrow

-3. If NGA requirements are met, photographs of available works will be sent, or the borrower may view available works online or at the NGA.
+3. If National Gallery requirements are met, photographs of available works will be sent.
+Alternatively, the borrower may view available works online or in person at the National Gallery.

 4. Request up to five works by letter directed to the National Lending Service, explaining how each object requested will supplement the borrower's collection.
 Museums borrowing for the first time should allow six to eight weeks for loan approval.